Mljet National Park village Pomena

-Local vineyards produce a lovely variety of wines, and several different types of fruit brandies, including sljivovica (plum brandy), are favorites in the region.
+Local vineyards produce a lovely variety of wines, and several different types of fruit brandies, including slivovitz (plum brandy), are favorites in the region.

-The Adriatic coast that includes the Croatia sailing Split to Dubrovnik route and the Croatia sailing Dubrovnik to Split route is a beautiful, cosmopolitan, and fun-loving resort area, with an incredible variety of restaurants and entertainments.
-Enjoy small seaside cafes, boutique eateries along the coast, or fine dining restaurants in the city centers – wonderful eating is one of the delights of learn to sail holidays in Croatia!
+The Adriatic coast which includes Croatia sailing the Split to Dubrovnik route and the Croatia sailing Dubrovnik to Split route is a beautiful, cosmopolitan, and fun-loving resort area, with an incredible variety of restaurants and entertainment.
+Enjoy small seaside cafes, boutique eateries along the coast, or fine dining restaurants in the city centers – wonderful eating is one of the delights of learning to sail holidays in Croatia!

 Getting to Croatia